Coaching

 Coaching volunteering and mentoring

-We encourage coaches to to receive Tennis Canada TPA Certification, to volunteer/get paid coaching sanctioned VTS events, and refer them as a coach to the Vancouver Board of Parks and Recreation to provide safe, professional programming to the public.
+We encourage coaches to to receive Tennis Canada TPA Certification, to volunteer and get paid to coach at sanctioned Vancouver Tennis Society events and classes.
+We refer coaches to the City of Vancouver to provide safe and professional programming to the general public.

 Tennis BC also has a wealth of information and resources for tennis coaches and about safeguarding tennis.